 Use tighter beam widths towards the centre of the room to highlight objects or the centre of a table to create a strong visual contrast against lesser lit general surfaces.
 These lit targets can act as task lights but are predominantly a lighting technique to create an emotive atmosphere.

-Artwork downlighting is a useful method to light a picture.
+When learning how to light artwork & pictures in your home you will quickly discover that downlighting is a most useful method to light wall art.
 Placed 2ft (600mm) from the wall and adjusted back towards the artwork with a soft lens, with good colour rendering and a beam width appropriate to the size of the picture draw, a strong illumination will bring out the colours of the artwork and become a strong accent light.

-Downlighting is predominantly downwards vertical illumination, and that light can be unflattering when overhead by casting heavy shadows under the eyes and nose of the person below.
+Downlighting is predominantly a downwards vertical illumination, and that light can be unflattering when overhead as it casts heavy shadows under the eyes and nose of the person below.

 The shower is one place that shadowing is less important and the direct light overhead is useful for carrying out another task activity, washing your own body.
 However, large walk in showers and wet rooms can look better with the downlight positioned closer to the tiles to reflect the light into the space.